-As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum is a fixture in the village of Cooperstown, as well as an independent, non-profit educational institution, the Hall of Fame and Museum fosters a deeper appreciation of baseball and its place in history through interactive exhibits and special events.
+As the hallowed home of America's pastime, the National Baseball Hall of Fame and Museum highlights the Cooperstown experience, as every fan's "Field of Dreams."
+An independent, non-profit educational institution, the Hall of Fame and Museum fosters a deeper appreciation of baseball and its place in history through interactive exhibits and special events.
 Visit year-round or during special events like the 2015 Hall of Fame Induction Weekend and discover the hall's magic.

 Discover the Hall of Fame's Exhibits

-The National Baseball Hall of Fame and Museum's crowning jewel is the Plaque Gallery, where visitors will discover all 306 Hall of Fame members' bronze plaques honoring their achievements.
-But with more than 38,000 artifacts honoring the game's epic past spread out over several exhibits on three floors, there's plenty to explore at the hall, including:
+The National Baseball Hall of Fame and Museum's crowning jewel is the Plaque Gallery, where visitors will discover all 310 Hall of Fame members' bronze plaques honoring their achievements.
+Featuring more than 60,000 square feet of exhibit space to display countless treasures from baseball's glorious past, there's plenty to explore, including: